lhallock/openarm-seg/README.md

 ## Training with Augmented Data

-Our best performing networks in the above publication make use of augmented data, which can be generated from existing NIfTI using the provided Jupyter Notebooks.
+Our best performing networks in the above publication make use of augmented data, which can be generated from existing NIfTI files using the provided Jupyter Notebooks.
 Rotated and elastically deformed data can be generated using `rotate_nifti.ipynb` and `elastic_deform_nifti.ipynb`, respectively, and the new NIfTI scans generated can be used in training by placing them in the appropriate `training_groups` subdirectory as described above.

 ### Rotational Augmentation